Keep post-event engagement high with Typeform

 3. Throughout the typeform, use Recall information to refer to attendees’ previous answers.
 This is a great way to give respondents a personalized experience, as if they were chatting with a friend.

 4. Don’t leave your respondents hanging after they finish the form!
-Use Redirect on completion to add a link to the Submit button.
+Use the Button link field to add a link to the Submit button.
 This way, you can send attendees to a page with event videos or opportunities to get more involved with your organization.

 5. Use Hidden Fields to provide extra marketing insight on how your attendees are accessing your post-event typeform.
 Read this article to find out more about how prefilling information like typeform source or attendee groups, right in a typeform URL.

 6. Once your event has ended, it’s time to send out your survey.
 Click Publish from your typeform (or open the Share panel) and follow the instructions here to start your typeform from an email.

 Here’s a simple example of what your typeform might look like when launched from an email: